-151 CELL BIOLOGY.
+- 151 CELL BIOLOGY.
 F. A study of cellular, subcellular, and molecular structure and function.
 Cell theory is developed as a basis for study in other areas of biology.
-Staff.

-152 Genetics and Evolution.
+Staff. - 152 Genetics and Evolution.
 S. A study of the development of contemporary concepts of the gene and of organic evolution.
 The gene theory and the theory of organic evolution are developed as bases for study in other areas of biology.
 Prerequisite: Biology 151.
-Staff.

-251 ORGANISM BIOLOGY I - ANIMAL STRUCTURE AND FUNCTION.
+Staff. - 207 GENETICS.
+F. An introduction to the principles and concepts of heredity.
+Not offered after 1967-68.
+Mr. Ten Brock. - 251 ORGANISM BIOLOGY I ANIMAL STRUCTURE AND FUNCTION.
 F. A study of animal morphology and physiology with emphasis on the vertebrate organism.
 Principles of homeostasis and complementarity of structure and function are emphasized.
 Prerequisites: Biology 151-152.
-Staff.

-252 ORGANISM BIOLOGY II - PLANT STRUCTURE AND FUNCTION.
-S. An introduction to the anatomy and physiology of plants with emphasis on the seed plants.
+Not offered 1967-68. - 252 ORGANISM BIOLOGY II PLANT STRUCTURE AND FUNCTION, S. An in-

+- troduction to the anatomy and physiology of plants with emphasis on the seed plants.
 Prerequisites: Biology 151, 152, 251.
-Staff.

-303 DEVELOPMENTAL BIOLOGY.
+Not offered 1967-68. - 311 COMPARATIVE ANATOMY OF VERTEBRATES.
+S. A comparative study of the anatomy of vertebrate animals.
+Prerequisite: the former 110 and, if possible, 208.
+Not offered after 1967-68.
+Mr. Bengelink. - 303 DEVELOPMENTAL BIOLOGY.
 F. An introduction to the study of biological development, including both embryonic and post-embryonic systems.
-Additional prerequisite: Chemistry 254 or its equivalent.
-Mr. Ten Broek.

-313 GENERAL ECOLOGY.
+Additional prerequisite: Chemistry 304 or its equivalent.
+Not offered in 1967-68. - 313 GENERAL ECOLOGY.
 F. An introduction to the study of biological populations and communities, including discussions of biogeographic regions, the ecosystem concept, and interactions of organisms with the biotic and abiotic environment.
-Mr. Gebben.

-321 DEVELOPMENTAL AND COMPARATIVE ANATOMY.
+Mr. Gebben. - 321 DEVELOPMENTAL AND COMPARATIVE ANATOMY.
 S, one and a half courses.
 A study of the development and comparative anatomy of vertebrates.
 Four hours of lecture and two laboratory sessions per week.
-Mr. Bengelink.

-326 PLANT MORPHOLOGY - Non-vascular Plants.
+Not offered in 1967-68. - 326 PLANT MORPHOLOGY Non-VASCULAR PLANTS.
 F. A consideration of structure, life cycles, and phylogeny of the algae, fungi, and bryophytes.
-Mr. Karsten.

-331 Comparative Animal Physiology.
+Mr. Karsten. - 331 Comparative Animal Physiology.
 S. A comparative study of basic functional mechanisms of animals.
-Additional prerequisite: Chemistry 254 or equivalent.
-Not offered 1968-69.

-336 GENERAL MICROBOLOGY.
+Additional prerequisite: Chemistry 304 or equivalent.
+Mr. Van Harn. - 336 GENERAL MICROBOLOGY.
 S. A study of the structure and function of microorganisms with emphasis on the bacteria.
-Additional prerequisite: Chemistry 254 or equivalent.
-Miss De Boer.

-341 ENTOMOLOGY.
-F. The biology of insects, with emphasis on systematics.
-Mr. A. Bratt.

-346 PLANT TAXONOMY.
+Additional prerequisite: Chemistry 304 or equivalent.
+Miss De Boer. - 341 Entomology, F. The biology of insects, with emphasis on systematics.
+Mr. A. Bratt. - 346 PLANT TAXONOMY.
 S. An introduction to the principles and concepts of plant systematics.
 Mr. Gebben.